-Free Days: As of last year, admission is always free for Chicago teens under the age of 18 and free for all kids under the age 14.
-For all others, admission is free every Thursday for Illinois residents from 5-8 p.m. and free every weekday through Feb.
-15.
+Free Days: Admission is always free for Chicago teens under the age of 18 and free for all kids under the age 14.
+For all others, admission is free for llinois residents every weekday, Jan.
+27-Mar.
+4.

 What Kids Love: Given the size of the Art Institute, there is definitely something for everyone.
 Dollhouse lover?
 Head to the Thorne Miniature Rooms.
 Ever get the urge to touch things at a museum, but know you can't?
 Well, here, you can!
 Head over to The Elizabeth Morse Touch Gallery where visitors have the opportunity to experience how the sense of touch can enrich their appreciation of art.